Personal Independence Payment (PIP): Guidelines.

 How To Claim the Personal Independence Payment.

-If you wish to apply for PIP.
-The first step is to contact the Department of Work and Pensions on the PIP number 0843 455 0087 and request the proper form (DS1500).
+To apply for PIP.
+The first step is to contact the Department of Work and Pensions on the PIP helpline number 0843 455 0087 and request the proper form (DS1500).
 This form needs to be completed correctly.
 The citizen’s advice service can help you fill in the form, by making an appointment or take a look at this help page.
 The PIP payment is composed of two parts.
 The daily living component, and the mobility component.
 Each has an upper and lower tier pay rate.
-You may qualify for one or the other depending on the results of your mandatory medical assessment.
+You may qualify for one or the other depending on the results of your medical assessment.

-This process will determine to what extent you are hampered by your ill health or disability in your day-to-day life.
+This process will determine to what extent your ill health or disability hamper you in your day-to-day life.
 Since the payment is intended to help defray the cost of assistance and equipment that most people would not need, your level of impairment must be substantial; for example, you might have difficulty carrying out proper grooming routines or interacting appropriately with other people, or use a cane or wheelchair.
 Mild impairments receive the standard payouts, while severe ones qualify for the enhanced tier of support.

 Contact Information For PIP Helpline.